 A party may terminate this Agreement for cause: (i) upon 60 days written notice of a material breach to the other party if such breach remains uncured at the expiration of such period; or (ii) immediately if the other party becomes the subject of a petition in bankruptcy or any other proceeding relating to insolvency, receivership, liquidation or assignment for the benefit of creditors.

 Upon any termination for cause by Customer, Clear Digital Media shall refund any prepaid fees covering the remainder of the subscription term after the date of termination.
 Termination shall not relieve Customer of the obligation to pay any fees accrued or payable to Clear Digital Media prior to the effective date of termination.
 Upon termination the Customer agrees to pay $499 to Clear Digital Media for the de-installation of Clear Digital Media software and the restoration of Customer Date to the Customer’s local server.
+Agree we need to include this

 Upon Customer’s request, within 30 days after the effective date of termination, Clear Digital Media will make available for download a file of Customer Data in a native data format along with attachments in their native data format.
 After such 30-day period, Clear Digital Media shall have no obligation to maintain or provide any Customer Data and shall thereafter, unless legally prohibited, delete all Customer Data in its systems or otherwise in its possession or under its control.